Cow/Animal Health Management

 Another anomaly is that Standard 4.2.4 of the regulations allow the sale of soft raw milk cheeses from all species, but doesn't allow for the sale of other raw dairy products.
 Raw cheesemakers in Australia are already producing raw milk cheese from cows, goats, sheep and it is understood that buffalo is in the pipeline.
 We have yet to add camel milk to the list.
 This cheese can only be produced safely if the raw milk was safe in the first place.
 There is no scientific reason why this milk could not have been sold as RDM.

-Information by the Food Standards Agency in the UK show that in January 2018, 139 producers were registered to produce raw drinking milk from cows, 27 from goats, 3 from sheep and 2 from buffalo.
 See this article for more information.
-Many US states with raw milk regulation also allow multi-species and we can provide more information about those dairies on special request.
+Many US states with raw milk regulation also allow multi-species and we can provide more information about those dairies on request.
 In Germany there are about 30 mare's milk producers and more scattered around Europe.
-That's milk from a horse.
+That is milk from a horse.
 Siegfried Dörge has a farm outside Berlin.
-He follows the same German regulations for producing certified raw mare's milk as he does for raw milk from cows, goats and sheep, and he constantly tests for impurities.
+He follows the same German regulations for producing certified raw mare's milk as he does for raw milk from cows, goats and sheep.

 Latest Australian research say high temperatures and humidity are prompting questions about farm animal's production, along with their welfare.
 AgResearch scientist Dr. Karin Schutz says when the animal starts to drool and open-mouth pant, it’s a sign it is in distress from the heat.
 Research show cow prefer shade to sprinklers.
 They can determine for themselves which shade provides more shelter from the rays of the sun.
 The will naturally seek out 'micro-climates' in the shade or close to water.
 They also stand upright more to allow air circulation around the body.